arief-hidayat/dockerfiles/grails-tomcat7-jdk8/README.md

 	docker pull atcol/grails-tomcat7-jdk8

-Now run connect to the container in the container:
+Now run the container in the container:

-	docker run -v $HOME/docker/:/home/dev/files:rw -it --rm -p 5901:5901 atcol/grails-tomcat7-jdk8
+	docker run -v $HOME/docker/:/home/dev/files:rw -dt -p 5901:5901 --name="desktop" atcol/grails-tomcat7-jdk8

 **Note**: change $HOME/docker to a host OS directory of your choosing, for RW storage, but ensure it's read-write permissions for all

-Now start VNC using the `/home/dev/startvnc.sh` script:

-	sh startvnc.sh

-and enter a desired password
+VNC is now running on the container, and it'll be detached by default.
+The VNC password is `docker`.

 Now connect using your favourite VNC viewer e.g.:

-	xtightvncviewer localhost::5901
+	vncviewer localhost:5901

 and you should see this: